 - Leaking Water: When you see water pooling around the base of the tank, call for help right away.

 How to Maintain Your Water Heater

 To ensure your water heater runs efficiently and lasts as long as possible, it’s essential to maintain it as you would a car.
 Flush the system regularly to drain out sediment.
 Check the pressure relief valve for proper function.
 Insulate older tanks to reduce the stress of operation.
 And don’t forget to call a professional plumber for annual service and upkeep.

-Stop breathing bad air in your home.
-Check out our indoor air quality services and breathe better.
+Stop breathing bad air in your home!
+Check out our allergy solutions and breathe better.

 How to Choose the Right Water Heater for You

 Getting the right size water heater isn’t difficult, but it is essential if you want your family to get sufficient hot water when they need it.
 A good rule of thumb is to estimate how much hot water you need.
 For example, let’s say you have a home with 1 to 2 people; you probably use 30-40 gallons during peak usage.
 Once you have a ballpark for your needs, find a water heater that has a first-hour rating that’s within 1 to 2 gallons of your peak hour needs.
 If you’re still not sure, call a professional plumber and let them recommend the best water tank size for your family’s needs.